akvorado/akvorado/console/data/docs/02-configuration.md

     collect-communities: false
 ```

-#### BioRIS Routing Provider
+#### BioRIS provider

-As alternative to the internal BMP, an connection to an existing [bio-rd RIS](https://github.com/bio-routing/bio-rd/tree/master/cmd/ris) instance may be used.
+As alternative to the internal BMP, an connection to an existing [bio-rd
+RIS](https://github.com/bio-routing/bio-rd/tree/master/cmd/ris) instance may be
+used.
+It accepts a single key, `ris-instances` which is a list of instances.
+Each instance accepts the following keys:

+- `grpc-addr` is the address and port of a RIS instance
+- `grpc-secure` tells if a connection should be set using TLS
+- `vrf` (as a string) or `vrf-id` (as an ID) tell which VRF we should look up

 This is configured as follows: